 Try Herbs

 Natural herbs can help reduce inflammation, improve digestion, and provide pain relief.
-Consider adding ingredients like turmeric, ginger, and bromelain (pineapple) to your next meal.
+Consider adding ingredients like turmeric, ginger, and bromelain (from pineapple) to your next meal.
 Turmeric contains curcumin, a chemical that has anti-inflammatory properties.
 You can also make an herbal tea that contains these herbs.
 If you don’t care for the taste of these ingredients, try taking them in the form of pills as supplements.

 Try to avoid foods that cause inflammation, like fried, processed, or greasy foods.
 Consuming more fiber can also help with inflamed joints.
 Balance your diet with a hearty mix of fruits, vegetables, and antioxidants.